Assistant/Associate Professor Department of Educational Leadership and Postsecondary Education College of Education

 RANK/SALARY: Salary is commensurate with qualifications and experience.
 Benefits include TIAA-CREF and IPERS retirement plans, group life insurance, disability, medical, and dental insurance.

-REQUIRED QUALIFICATIONS: Earned doctorate in educational leadership or related field; recent experience as superintendent of schools/central office administrator/intermediate chief executive officer; evidence of providing leadership and professional development for teachers that supports student achievement; evidence of commitment to mentoring future educational leaders; evidence of successful PK-12 experience; and strong school finance background required.
+REQUIRED QUALIFICATIONS: Earned doctorate in educational leadership or related field; ABD considered if complete by 8-1-14; recent successful experience as school/educational administrator; evidence of providing leadership and professional development for teachers that supports student achievement; evidence of commitment to mentoring future educational leaders; evidence of successful PK-12 experience; and strong understanding of PK-12 and postsecondary educational systems required.

 PREFERRED QUALIFICATIONS: Graduate-level teaching experience in the educational leadership field; public policy experience related to education; school leadership experience with urban and/or diverse populations; experience and comfort with multiple roles of distance instruction; and evidence of and potential for scholarly activity and leadership service to schools preferred.
 Seek candidates with experience in urban and/or diverse settings who will promote equity, social justice, diversity and a global perspective and embed these concepts in our leadership programs.
 Candidates with a research interest and expertise in multicultural education, social justice and culturally responsive pedagogy would add rich perspectives and learning to the current program.